Center-of-Mass Corrections in Associated Particle Imaging: Methods

 In order to examine how the reconstruction algorithm changes due to the COM movement, we first consider the fusion reactions in the target in more detail.
-We have already described the five different ions that can lead to a neutron production event; it is important to consider that the ion impinging on the target may be in a molecular state (D$_2^+$, T$_2^+$, or DT$^+$) where it splits apart upon collision, forming two ions each with a fraction of the energy when compared to the atomic ions (D$^+$ or T$^+$).
-We assume here that the proportion of each species of molecular ion is 25\% D$_2^+$, 25\% T$_2^+$, and 50\% DT$^+$.
-The reduction in energy due to molecular ions reduces the COM velocity as well as the probability of neutron production.
-In our calculations below, we assume that 70\% of the ions are atomic and we discuss the impact of variation in this percentage later.
+We have already described the five different ions that can lead to a neutron production event; it is important to consider that the ion impinging on the target may be in a molecular state (D$_2^+$, T$_2^+$, or DT$^+$) where the molecule splits apart upon collision, forming two ions each with a fraction of the energy when compared to the atomic ions (D$^+$ or T$^+$).
+Since no measurement of the distribution of ion species in the extracted beam is available for our generator and we cannot measure it ourselves since the generator is sealed, we assume here that the proportion of each species of molecular ion is equal, i.e., 25\% D$_2^+$, 25\% T$_2^+$, and 50\% DT$^+$.
+We make this assumption because the generator is filled with equal parts deuterium and tritium and we also assume here the same ionization probabilities for the different isotopes.
+The reduction in projectile energy due to molecular ions reduces the COM velocity as well as the probability of neutron production.
+The ion source of our generator produces mostly atomic ions, ranging from 50\% to 90\% depending on operating conditions\cite{ji2009initial, ji2015development}.
+However, because we cannot monitor the atomic fraction in actual operation, we assume in our calculations below that on average 70\% of the ions are atomic.
+We show in Section~\ref{sec:reconstruction} how the position (angular) error changes with atomic fraction.